Saturday, April 28, 2012

 Discussion

 The Enders were especially well done and it was clear that Callie and her generation deeply fear and despise them.
-Most Enders in the novel are portrayed as self-absorbed, superficial people concerned only with living longer and experiencing as much as possible, preferably in the body of a teenager.
-The also have no qualms using other people's bodies.
-When Callie learns of the Old Man's plans to permanently steal the bodies of Starters, she recognizes it as murder, in contrast to Madison who is occupied by an Ender who sees it only as kidnapping.
+Many of the Enders in the novel are portrayed as self-absorbed, superficial people concerned only with living longer and experiencing as much as possible, preferably in the body of a teenager.
+They also have no qualms using other people's bodies.
+However, it is with the help of some Enders such as Rhiannon, Helena and Lauren that Callie is able to stop Prime Destinations and rescue her brother.

 While Starters has an interesting concept, its complex storyline meant that some things weren't always clear or explained.
 Price never really expanded on why the government should or would get involved in using the bodies of teens supplied by Prime.
 We don't know why the Enders live to be so old.
 We also don't know the outcome of the war for other parts of the US or for the Pacific countries involved in the war.
 Readers know very little about the Old Man, his true identity and how he came to be.
+His use of the snake head when Callie meets him was overly dramatic.
 It's possible Price will develop this further in the next book, filling in the details as required.

 Book Details: